dimitri-nicolo/calico/networking/ip-autodetection.md

 - Changes to cross subnet packet encapsulation
 - Changes to host IP address

-You can configure specific IP address and subnet for a node by disabling Automatic IP detection and then updating the [Node resource]({{ site.baseurl }}/reference/resources/node).
+You can configure specific IP address and subnet for a node by disabling IP autodetection and then updating the [Node resource]({{ site.baseurl }}/reference/resources/node).

 ##### Disable autodetection

-To disable autodetection method, update the proper NodeAddressAutodetection field in the Installation resource:
+To disable autodetection method, update the proper `NodeAddressAutodetection` field in the Installation resource:

 ```yaml
 apiVersion: operator.tigera.io/v1